top of page

 George Cathey Sr. is listed in "Goodspeed's History of Stewart Co.
 TN" as being among those who settled on Long Creek 6 miles southeast of Dover about 1803.
 George appears on the 1806 tax rolls in Stewart Co.
 TN as “George Cathey Sr.” and is listed on the 1810 reconstructed Tennessee census based on tax records.
 He and his wife and children appear in the 1820 and 1830 census.
 George's third child, Archibald, states on the 1850 census that he was born in Tennessee and George Jr. first states on the 1850 census that he was born in North Carolina in 1799, but then in 1860 and 1870 says he was born in Tennessee.
 So 3 out 4 of these censuses imply that George Sr. had already moved to Tennessee by 1799, if these two sons were born there.
 (George's oldest daughter, Rebecca, was born in North Carolina in 1794 according to the 1850 census.)
 That George no longer appears in the 1800 North Carolina census, also suggests that he may have been in Tennessee by that time.
 (There is evidence that some of Andrew Cathey's children moved to Georgia for a few years in the 1790s before coming to Tennessee, George Sr. possibly among them.)
 George died in Stewart Co. in 1840, at the age of about 74.
 His will of March 31, 1840 indicates that he owned at least four slaves whom he bequeathed to his four children: Rebecca Kirksey (1792-1859), John Cathey (1795-1846), Archibald Cathey (1799-1855) and George Cathey Jr. (1804-1877).

-Other George Cathey marriages: There are a number of marriage records for various individuals name George Cathey during this period but all of them can be fairly confidently identified as being other Georges than my George Cathey Sr. who settled in Stewart Co.
+Other George Cathey marriages: There are a number of marriage records for various individuals named George Cathey during this period but all of them can be fairly confidently identified as being other Georges than my George Cathey Sr. who settled in Stewart Co.
 TN.
 Two possible wives of George Sr., often cited in on-line trees, bear mentioning.
 Marriage bond records from Mecklenburg, NC show a marriage (or intention to marry) between George Cathey and Martha "Patsy" Wilson (ca.1770-1804) on April 7, 1804 (North Carolina Marriages, 1759-1979) and there is also a later Mecklenburg marriage bond between Patsy Wilson and George Cathey dated April 7, 1807 (North Carolina, U.S., Marriage Records, 1741-2011).
 Since all of my George Cathey's children were born by 1804 and records place him in Stewart Co. rather than in Mecklenburg Co.
 NC by 1806, the 1807 marriage of my George Cathey to Patsy Wilson back in Mecklenburg can be ruled out.
 In Boyd Cathey's book, Cathey History and Genealogy, he lists George Cathey (1778-1860) of Mecklenburg Co., son of John Cathey and Esther Barber, as marrying Patsy Wilson, having no known children, and then in 1842 George marries a second wife, Malinda Ticer.
 (When I contacted Boyd before his death he told me that he had not sufficiently researched my particular Cathey line.)
 Another marriage record of note is between George Cathey and Eleanor Honer Armstrong and takes place in Stewart Co. on Aug.1, 1805.
 This is George Cathey (1776-1840), son of Josiah Cathey, grandson of Andrew Cathey's brother, George (1724-1801) and thus a cousin of my George Cathey Senior.
 This cousin George and Eleanor later moved to Williamson Co., Tennessee where, after George's death, his widow Ellen Cathey appears in the 1840 & 1850 censuses in Williamson County.
 One further person often confused with my George Sr. is Capt.
 George Cathey (1755-1840) of Mecklenburg Co.
 NC, who married Margaret Jean Chambers and settled in Missouri where he died in 1840.

 9. Andrew Cathey -- The father of George Cathey Sr., Andrew Cathey was born ca. 1721-22 in Lancaster, Pennsylvania and died in Mecklenburg Co.
 NC in 1786.
 In his 1786 will, Andrew names his children as: Andrew Jr. (ca.1762-1824) who married Mary Ann Purny, then Jane; Archibald (ca.1764-1823) who married Agnes Nancy Sloan; Eleanor ("Nelly"; ca.1765-1824) who married John Lightfoot; George (ca.1766-1840); and Rebecca (ca.1767-1830) who married John White.
 The date of birth of the five children born in the 1760s is estimated by means of later census reports but the birth order is uncertain.
 Evidence suggests that they may all be children of Andrew's second wife, Rebecca.
 (In his will Andrew also mentions (step) sons Robert and James Armstrong, thought to be older children of his second wife, Rebecca (the widow Armstrong).
 Andrew's first wife, Martha, may possibly be the mother of Archibald and Andrew Cathey Jr., depending on when they were born.